APPLICATIONS NOW OPEN - DUE NOV 30TH 2025

 With eleven events tentatively scheduled over the core program period, active engagement is critical.
 After an initial warning, an independent support meeting will be conducted and failure to attend will result in discontinuation from the program.

-How will the program ensure that it doesn’t overlap with existing senior design or capstone programs?
+How will the program ensure that it doesn’t overlap with existing senior design or capstone programs at my school?

 The unique focus of the program on robotics, openness to non-academic participants, and lack of specialized project requirements ensures that existing programs are complementary, not competitive.
 In fact, fellows could apply with their capstone project as their main focus as work.
 Fellows are provided with resources – enabling them to pursue any project, existing or otherwise – to ensure that the program can augment any builder’s success.